Is gramps still telling stories about following The Grateful Dead concerts around the country?

 You’ll one-up him someday when you tell your own story of how you followed your fave tennis stars around the globe during the Grand Slam tournaments, also called the Majors.

-It was sometime in mid-January, about the last fortnight of January in Melbourne, Australia and excitement were in the air as the first of the four majors were about to begin.
+It was sometime in mid-January, about the last fortnight of January in Melbourne, Australia and excitement was in the air as the first of the four majors was about to begin.

 This Grand Slam tennis tournament is played on outdoor hard courts and takes place in the beautiful environment of Melbourne Park.

 With tickets in hand, we were still recovering from a great night on the town, knowing that Melbourne Park was just minutes by foot or water taxi from the center of town.
 By the way, much easier than scoring Super Bowl tickets.

 We opted to jetsetty in luxury so we booked our room at The Sofitel.
 The accommodation was so elegant with all the French-inspired decor.